Woolly Stitch

 1) I will go slow in knitting them.

-2) The other methods will be write out in English, the knitting actions for each symbols on a piece of paper, hence in this way, you will know what to knit in each stitch.
+The knitting actions for each symbols on a piece of paper, hence in this way, you will know what to knit in each stitch.
 Especially the knit 2 together (knit2tog) and Slip Slip Knit (SSK) symbols may look confusing, and if done in wrong manner, the out come will be wrong, due to the angle slant of the stitch.

 3) try out a smaller Japanese Knitting symbol project first and get use to this way of knitting before jumping into a big project like this.
 Practice, practice and practice until you get a hang of it. 😉